Wackywave94/Blinkit-Power-Bi-Dashboard/README.md

 The dashboard brings together key metrics in a single view, helping businesses track performance, compare outlets, and identify top-selling items.

 ### Tech Stack
-The dashboard was built using the following tools and technologies:<br>
+The dashboard was built using the following tools and technologies:

-•	📊 Power BI Desktop – Main data visualization platform used for report creation.<br>
+📊 Power BI Desktop – Main data visualization platform used to design and publish the sales dashboard.
-•	📂 Power Query – Data transformation and cleaning layer for reshaping and preparing the data.<br>
+📂 Power Query – For data cleaning, transformation, and reshaping before loading into the data model.
-•	🧠 DAX (Data Analysis Expressions) – Used for calculated measures, dynamic visuals, and conditional logic.<br>
+🧠 DAX (Data Analysis Expressions) – Used to create calculated measures, KPIs, and dynamic visuals.
-•	📝 Data Modeling – Relationships established among tables (resorts, snow, and data_dictionary) to enable cross-filtering and aggregation.<br>
+📝 Data Modeling – Relationships established among tables sales, outlets, items, and product attributes to enable cross-filtering and aggregation.
-•	📁 File Format – .pbix for development and .png for dashboard previews.
+📁 File Formats – .pbix file for the interactive Power BI report and .png snapshots for dashboard previews.